maydayv7/dotfiles/docs/LINKS.md

 + [Impermanence Module](https://github.com/nix-community/impermanence)

 #### Other Configurations
-Here are some repos that I may have shamelessly rummaged through for building my `dotfiles`:
+Here are some repositories that I may have shamelessly rummaged through for building my `dotfiles`:
 *Thanks a lot! ;)*
 + [balsoft](https://code.balsoft.ru/balsoft/nixos-config)
 + [bbigras](https://github.com/bbigras/nix-config)